adambard/learnxinyminutes-docs/cobol.html.markdown

       * 88 are booleans.
 Either true or false.

       * Every variable has to start at a 01 or 77 level in column A.
-      * Then you got the data-name or the actual variable name you'll
+      * Then you got the actual variable name you'll reference when
-      * reference when writing your code.
+      * writing your code.
-      * Different places has different standards on how these are named.

       * Last part is the declaration of what the variable contains.
       * PIC is short for PICTURE.
 After PIC You write what type of data
-      * it is.
-Here in the first we have 99 which means two numbers.
+      * it is and how many characters it contains.
+Some of the more
+      * common types are:
+      * X = ALPHANUMERIC CHARACTER (any from the EBCDIC set)
-      * A = ALPHABETIC (OR SPACE)
+      * A = ALPHABETIC (a-z, A-Z, and space)
+      * 9 = Number (0-9)
       * B = SPACE

+      * You can combine all the ones above with each other.
+       01 FIRST_VAR                      PIC XA9B.
+      * X is basically anything, A is a letter, 9 number, B space
+      * FIRST_VAR = "~f6 "
+      * Use VALUE to give the var a default value
+       01 VALUETOWN                      PIC 9(4) VALUE 9001.

       * P = DECIMAL SCALING POSITION (doesn't count in size of the item)
       * S = OPERATIONAL SIGN (doesn't count in size of the item)
       * V = ASSUMED DECIMAL POINT (doesn't count in size of the item)
-      * X = ALPHANUMERIC CHARACTER (any from the EBCDIC set)
       * Z = ZERO SUPRESSION CAHRACTER (001.00 -> 1.00)

+      * A signed number
+       01 WEARENUMBERONE                 PIC S9.

+      * Signed decimal number
+       01 SIGNEDWITHLOVE                 PIC S9V9.

+      * Big number
+       01 BIGBOI                         PIC 99999999999999999999.
+      * but since that looks pretty ugly and we don't have all the space
+      * in the world to write.
+We can just do this instead 01 CLEANBIGBOI                    PIC 9(20).

+      * Using 9s means that there HAS to be a number there.
+So we only
+      * want to use this for calculations and things like that.
+      * But if we want to show it for some reason, we can get rid
+      * of the 0s that show up.
+       01 PRESENTABLE                    PIC Z(19)9.

+      * Decimals
+       01 BABYAGE_MONTHS                 PIC 9V9.
+      * V is the deciamal if you have one.

+       01 ACCOUNTBALANCE                 PIC S9,999,999,999.99.
+      * Using , as a seperator.
+It's just for show.
+      * The . is the decimal point, this actually shows in the output
+      * unlike V.

+       01 2NDACCOUNTBALANCE              PIC 999PPP.
+      * 123 = 123.000
+       01 3RDACCOUNTBALANCE              PIC PPP999.
+      * 123 = 0.000123

+      * Good to know special one
+      * Since you can't combine an S with a Z in the declaration.
+      * You can do this instead.
+       01 PROFIT                         PIC +(19)9.
+      * Or this
+       01 LOSS                           PIC -(19)9.
+      * -00000000000000000009 = -                   9
+      * It looks better if you put it in the end.
+       01 PRETTYLOSS                     PIC (19)9-.
+      * + - (cyrrency symbol) are all interchangable
+      * Using * is like Z but it replaces the 0s with * instead.

       * There are some more special ones, you can find them here:
       * https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_73/rzasb/picsym.htm#picsym

-      * The ones you're going to use 99% of the time are: X, A, 9, V, Z,
+      * The ones you're going to use 99% of the time are: X, A, 9, V, S
-      * and S

       * When defining a file-status variable, it's two numbers.
-      * So we just put two 9s together when declaring it.
        01 FILEIN-STATUS                  PIC 99.
+      * If you have one 88 level it's called a switch.
            88 FILEIN-EOF                     VALUE '10'.
       * 88 levels don't use pic, they use VALUE instead.
       * if FILEIN-STATUS = 10 then FILEIN-EOF = TRUE
       * if it's something else     FILEIN-EOF = FALSE.
-      * If you have one 88 level it's generally called a switch.

        01 FILEOUT-STATUS                 PIC 99.
            88 FILEOUT-EOF                    VALUE '10'.
-           88 FILEOUT-NOTOPEN                VALUE '48'.
+           88 FILEOUT-OPENELSEWHERE          VALUE '48'.
       * If you have multiple, it's called flags.

+      * As you saw in the file declarations, there are group variables
-      * You have groups as well.
-This way you can easily split up a
+      * as well.This way you can easily split up a variable into smaller
-      * variable into smaller pieces in case you only want to change
-      * a small part of it
+      * pieces in case you only want to change a small part of it.
-       01 CURRENT-DATE. *> In this case, this group is declared as:
+       01 CURRENT-DATE. *> No pic declaration here.

+      * But it has a higher level below it to indicate that it's a
-      * PIC X(8).
+      * parent.
-      * Groups are always declared as X.
-           05 C-YEAR                     PIC 9(4). *> same as PIC 9999.
+           05 C-YEAR                     PIC 9(4).
       * We use 05 in case we want to add something later on and we don't
       * want to change every single level-number.
 So adding a 03 item
       * above this and below the 01 will make the 03 item the parent
       * and the 01 item the grand parent.

            05 C-MONTH                    PIC 99.
-      * Note the '.' are after every declaration.
            05 C-DAY                      PIC 99.

+      * Now that we have declared a whole date.
+We can change only the
+      * C-DAY variable when a new day begins.
+Instead of having to
+      * enter the whole date again.

+      * Groups are always declared as X(n) where N is the total amount
+      * of characters that the children have.
+So CURRENT-DATE would be
+      * 4 + 2 + 2 = 8.
+Later on when handling strings, this can turn out
+      * to be useful.

+      * They are also all the child variables in one.
+The children are
+      * basically just a new name for a specific part of the parent
+      * variable.
+Visual representation of that:
+      * CURRENT-DATE:    (2020)(01)(01)
+      *                   YEAR  l    l
+      *                       month  l
+      *                             day

       * We can also declare tables. (avoid if you're not sure they
       * will hold for ~50 years, also avoid big ones since they take up